ccatherinee/CS262_final/README.md

+# Introduction
+This is a MapReduce Python system/library.
+The newest version of our code can be found in the new folder.

 # Requirements
 Install the latest version of Python and the dill module (an extension of Python's pickle module) via pip install dill.